How to Find Trending Topics: Free and Paid Tools

 Nevertheless, it is an excellent source to find a deep-dive article on a single industry trend.

-Time and effort: Trends is mainly a media company, so you must read through the reports to uncover new trends.
-While you can just skim the titles, there aren't that many articles to sort through, so it's better for deep diving into a particular trend rather than discovering new trends.
+Time and effort: You read through the reports to uncover new trends.
+While you can just skim the content, there aren't that many articles to sort through, so it's better for deep diving into a particular trend rather than discovering new trends.

 Relevancy: The trends are manually curated and thoroughly researched, so they are highly relevant to each topic category.